jasimvs/sample-go-svc/README.md

 Lets create some sample business rules to flag a transaction:
 - Flag any transaction over a certain amount
-- Flag a user with more than X transactions below $D within an hour
+- Flag transactions when more than X transactions by a user below $D within an hour
-- Flag a user with 3 or more consecutive transfer transactions within 5 minutes
+- Flag transactions when 3 or more consecutive transfer transactions by a user within 5 minutes

 ## Design, tradeoffs